SnehaJoshi11/bikesharing/README.md

 - Amongst subscribers, male has the highest number of the trips especially on Thursdays and Fridays, followed by trips on Monday and Tuesdays.
 - Female has similar distribution of trips, with significant lower number of trips than male.
 - Unknown gender has uniform distribution of the trips throughout the week.
-- Looking at the customers’ data we can see significant less trips throughout all genders with slight increase amongst unknown gender on Saturdays and Sundays.
+- Looking at the customers data we can see significant less trips throughout all genders with slight increase amongst unknown gender on Saturdays and Sundays.

 #
 ### 7. Top Starting Locations & Top Ending Locations